It is not news here, or anywhere else, but bankers and fintech entrepreneurs are from different planets.

-Banks and credit unions are recognizing the increasingly urgent need to update their products and processes to stay relevant with their customers and members, but searching for, evaluating, and vetting potential partners takes a lot of time and money too.
+Banks and credit unions are recognizing the increasingly urgent need to update their products and processes to stay relevant with their customers and members, but searching for, evaluating, and vetting potential partners take a lot of time and money too.

 Often overlooked though is the cost of an inefficient innovation process carried out part-time by inexperienced people.
-Common traps include devoting too much time to planning and defining user requirements, and not enough time actually testing new ideas; and pursuing a random collection of “interesting” projects that do not tie into the organization’s strategic priorities.
+Common traps include devoting too much time to planning and defining user requirements, and not enough time actually testing new ideas, and pursuing a random collection of “interesting” projects that do not tie into the organization’s strategic priorities.

-Most senior executives at financial institutions have spent at least part of their career in a lending role, where they needed to make the right decision just about 99% of the time over the long run.
+Most senior executives at financial institutions have spent at least part of their career in a leading role, where they needed to make the right decision just about 99% of the time over the long run.

 Entrepreneurs experiment with new ideas with an aim to fail fast and fail cheaply, because each iteration and pivot gets them closer to the right answer in the market.
 The venture capitalists investing in these companies know that close to half (or more) of them will fail.

 Most banks and credit unions are not going to be leaders in product innovation, so partnering with more nimble fintech companies makes sense.

 But partnering takes more than simple introductions between two different parties with vastly different approaches.